-Northwest Florida (NWF) State College follows the uniform approval process for degrees, certificates and diplomas, as outlined by the Florida Department of Education.
-The College Catalog outlines NWF State College's official policies relating to the objectives, programs, activities, and related operational provisions authorized by the Board for any given fiscal and/or academic year.
+The College follows the uniform approval process for degrees, certificates and diplomas, as outlined by the Florida Department of Education.
+The College Catalog outlines the College's official policies relating to the objectives, programs, activities, and related operational provisions authorized by the Board for any given fiscal and/or academic year.